ErikBolme/azure-cloud-security-lab/README.md

 ## About Me

-**Erik Helander Bolme** — Bachelor student in Cybersecurity at Høyskolen Kristiania.
+**Erik Helander Bolme** — Bachelor student in Cybersecurity.
 Background as Information Manager and data security lead in the Norwegian Armed Forces, with hands-on experience in RBAC, access management, and security routines in classified environments.

 - [LinkedIn](https://linkedin.com)
 - erikbolme@hotmail.com